5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 Before you copy the EFI onto your system SSD/HDD, you should do the following:

 - **Test it**: Test the EFI folder first using a FAT32 formatted USB Stick!
 Also perform an NVRAM reset prior to booting.
+- **Pick a Config**: The EFI Folder cotains 2 config files: `config.plist` and `config_Monterey.plist`.
+The latter one is for running macOS Monterey obviously.
+The major differences between the 2 configs are:
+	- `config.plist` uses MacBookPro10,1 as System Definition and can macOS 10.13 to 10.15.
+Adjust the required value for `csr-active-config` accordingly.
+	- `config_monterey.plist` uses MacBookPro11,4 to run macOS Big Sur and Monterey.
+Big Sur requires a different combination of Kexts for Broadcom WiFi/BT Cards.
+See "WiFi/Bluetooth" Section further down.
+Adjust the required value for `csr-active-config` accordingly.
 - **Integrated Graphics**: Three variants of T530 models with different display panels exist: `HD+` (including FullHD) and `HD` models.
 Both are using different identifiers:

 	`AAPL,ig-platform-id 04006601` = HD+/FullHD ≥ 1600x900 px </br>